sbb-design-systems/sbb-angular/src/angular-business/sidebar/sidebar.md

 The sidenav has the ability to capture focus.
 This behavior is turned on for the `push` and `over` modes and it is off for `side` mode.
 You can change its default behavior by the `autoFocus` input.

 By default the first tabbable element will recieve focus upon open.
 If you want a different element to be focused, you can set the `cdkFocusInitial` attribute on it.

-### Troubleshooting

-#### Error: A drawer was already declared for 'position="..."'

-This error is thrown if you have more than one sidenav or drawer in a given container with the same `position`.
-The `position` property defaults to `start`, so the issue may just be that you forgot to mark the `end` sidenav with `position="end"`.